 One of the first steps a new agile team has to undertake is to choose their iteration length.
-My general advice is to start with 2 weeks iterations, although I let teams choose the length they feel comfortable with.
+Although I let teams choose the length they feel comfortable with, my general advice is to start with 2 weeks iterations.
 I believe it is better if the team make their own decisions and learn with the experience.
 I'm gladly surprised when a team chooses a short iteration length, but sadly that doesn't happen very frequently.
 Usually the main argument I've heard in favor of longer iterations is that shorter iterations are stressful and there is not enough time to finish all the work.

 Opposed to this general belief, my own experience taught me that longer iterations are generally more stressful than shorter ones.

-Besides the second week is also the last week of the iteration.
+Besides, the second week is also the last week of the iteration.
 At this point there is not much value in looking at the burndown chart.
 The team has only one week to finish all the remaining work, therefore it is quite easy to recognize if everything can be finished or not.
-Working with 2 weeks iteration provides the team higher visibility, reducing the probability of having to adjust the iteration scope.
-If there was a big mistake in the estimations it will probably be caught very soon and the team will be able to adapt the iteration's plan without having to struggle for another 2 or 3 weeks.
+Working with a 2 weeks iteration provides the team higher visibility, reducing the probability of having to adjust the iteration scope.
+If there was a big mistake in the estimations, it would probably be caught very soon and the team would be able to adapt the iteration's plan without having to struggle for another 2 or 3 weeks.

 Shorter iterations are not stressful; it is just another Agile Myth!